MengtingWan/KDEm/README.md

-# I'm very sorry that these files are significantly out-of-date!!
-I'll try to maintain if I have any bandwidth but would strongly suggest you consult many state-of-the-art open-sourced truth finding algorithms.
+## I'm very sorry that these files are significantly out-of-date!!
+## I'll try to maintain if I have any bandwidth, but would strongly recommend you to consult many other state-of-the-art open-sourced truth finding algorithms.

 This repository includes data and code for following paper: